ChristianSmith46/README-Generator/example/README.md

 Make sure you have node installed then npm install in the same directory as index.js

 ## Usage Information
-run nodex index.js in the filepath of the index.js
+run node index.js in the filepath of the index.js

 ## License
 This application is covered under the MIT license.